paruls101/LegalVoiceTutor/README.md

 # Legal Voice Tutor

 I built this tool because my law exams are closed-book and rely heavily on deep recall of cases and facts.
-I found that just reading my notes over and over wasn't sticking—I needed to actually *speak* the arguments to remember them, kind of like a tutorial simulation.
+I found that just reading my notes over and over wasn't sticking.
+I needed to actually *speak* the arguments to remember them.
+I made this for case ratios and facts predominantly.

 I made this up to help me revise.
 It basically takes messy notes (Word docs, etc.), parses them into a structured database of cases and principles, and then quizzes me on them.
 I tend to learn through audio and really benefit from people quizzing me so I thought I would try and build a tool for it.
 Mainly though this was built because I wanted to play around with the ElevenLabsAPI.